fakemanhk/openwrt-jp-ipoe/README.md

 You clients can probably get public IPv6 addresses from router now!
 But this will be IPv6 access only and you are still missing the IPv4 connectivity, another MAP-E interface is required to fill in the gap.

-*   Before we create the MAP-E interface, the parameter calculation for MAP-E is needed, copy the public IPv6 address from WAN6 interface and use this [online MAP-E rule calculator](http://ipv4.web.fc2.com/map-e.html):
+*   Before we create the MAP-E interface, the parameter calculation for MAP-E is needed, in reference section I have attached the IETF information but someone has created a page to calculate, you can copy the public IPv6 address from WAN6 interface and use this [online MAP-E rule calculator](http://ipv4.web.fc2.com/map-e.html):

 ![](https://user-images.githubusercontent.com/21307353/212853420-6ce2090f-98f1-4f34-9f44-4db2d3bbddca.png)